St. Paul Saints (1884–1900): 1884 season: Two leagues / Major League status

-1885: Western League charter franchise fails
+1885: Potential Western League charter franchise fails

-In 1885, St. Paul attempted continue minor league play.
+In 1885, St. Paul attempted to continue minor league play.
 St. Paul was in line to become a charter member of the Western League, which was forming for the first time.
 St. Paul attempted to join the Cleveland Forest Citys, Indianapolis Hoosiers, Kansas City Blues, Milwaukee Brewers and Toledo Avengers in the newly formed league.
 However, Omaha, Nebraska gained the Omaha Omahogs franchise in the new league after St. Paul, Minnesota, withdrew their proposed team.
-St Paul was replaced when ownership was unable to guarantee the necessary funding.
+St. Paul was replaced when the proposed franchise was unable to guarantee and secure the necessary funding for league membership.

 The Western League was officially formed as a minor league on February 11, 1885, without St. Paul becoming a member.
 The meeting was held in Indianapolis with representatives from Kansas City, Milwaukee, Indianapolis, Cleveland, St. Paul, Toledo, and Nashville being present.
 The 1885 Western League began play, on April 18, 1885, but folded on June 15, 1885.

 1886 & 1887: Northwestern League

-St. Paul next hosted minor league baseball in the 1886 season, when their former league reformed.
-The St. Paul team was called the St. Paul Freezers for that year and played the season as members of the six-team Independent level Northwestern League, which had reformed after not playing in 1885.
+After their attempt at forming a team in 1885 was unsuccessful, St. Paul next hosted minor league baseball in the 1886 season, when their former league reformed.
+The St. Paul team was called the St. Paul Freezers for that year and played the 1886 season as members of the six-team Independent level Northwestern League, which had reformed after not playing in 1885.
 The Duluth Jayhawks, Eau Claire Lumbermen, Milwaukee Brewers, Minneapolis Millers and Oshkosh teams joined St. Paul in league play.
 The Freezers were managed by John Barnes, who began a three-season managing tenure with St. Paul.
 In their return to the Northwestern League, St. Paul ended the 1886 with a record of 37–43.
-In the six-team league, the Freezers ended the season in fourth place, finishing the season 9.5 games behind the first place Duluth Jayhawks.
+In the six-team league, the Freezers ended the season in fourth place, finishing the season 9½ games behind the first place Duluth Jayhawks.